neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getrawmempool.md

 ### Parameter Description

-* shouldGetUnverified: Optional, the default value of shouldGetUnverified is 0.
+* shouldGetUnverified: Optional.
+The default value is 0.
-  * When shouldGetUnverified is 0, the list of verified transaction hashes in memory pool is returned.
+  * When shouldGetUnverified is 0, a list of verified transaction hash strings in memory pool is returned.
-  * When shouldGetUnverified is 1, current block height as well as lists of verified / unverified transaction hashes in memory pool are returned.
+  * When shouldGetUnverified is 1, current block height as well as lists of verified / unverified transaction hash strings in memory pool are returned.

 ## Example